dreamcatcher-tech/network/Inbox/2023-03-27 0954 Ways to debug browser sync better.md

 Can we run a syncer when this error occurs, and see if we actually have all the blocks we should ?
 This would mean the error is in the syncer code, not the lifter or the endurance

+Do a reverse stream walk every time a pulse update is received.